chromecide/fdtts/README.md

 TTS Mixins for FluxData

-Currently only Macs with "say" is are supported
+Currently only Macs with "say" are supported

 Installation: